• Skip to primary navigation

 Travel Precautions for Mexico

-Leading up to this trip, I’d been reading a book by Joseph Campbell and gained new confidence with my travels.
+Leading up to my first trip to Mexico, I had been reading a book by Joseph Campbell and gained new insights on what I wanted to do on my travels.

 One thing I remember looking forward to most in Mexico was the food.